Myanmar army killed and raped in Rohingya ethnic cleansing: UN

 “The devastating cruelty to which these Rohingya children have been subjected is unbearable," U.N.
 High Commissioner for Human Rights Zeid Ra'ad al Hussein said in a statement.

 "I did speak to Aung San Suu Kyi about an hour and a half ago.
-I called upon her to use every means available to exert pressure on the military and the security services to end this operation," U.N.
-High Commissioner for Human Rights Zeid Ra'ad al-Hussein said in an interview with Reuters in Geneva.
+I called upon her to use every means available to exert pressure on the military and the security services to end this operation," Ra'ad al-Hussein said in an interview with Reuters in Geneva.

 "She informed me that an investigation will be launched.
 She said that they would require further information."